-We rely on the external resource to make us happy just like later in the relationship we rely on the other person to make us feel good.
-However after a while later living together we find out that our partner has changed, rules don’t seem to apply anymore and we experience the sense of disappointment.
+We rely on external resources to make us happy just like later in the relationship we rely on the other person to make us feel good.
+However, after a while later living together we find out that our partner has changed, rules don’t seem to apply anymore and we experience a sense of disappointment.
 The reality is that the other person has just become comfortable and become themselves.
 But are we always prepared to deal with the real person instead of someone driven by rules and expectations?
 If we are not, we start the game of getting control, attention, love, etc.

 Escaping the Game